Blue sign with a writing hand that says

 So back to our two young hopefuls: Assuming Bolt and YoYo Ma. are generous people they would likely have very different answers once they knew that simply practicing every day might be impossible.
 And most writers are probably kind and generous and would give different advice as well to folks who couldn't write daily (rather than simply didn't want to).

 Of course some will continue to be jerkwad dill holes.
-Maybe they just can't get out of that bitterly cynical context I talked about in part one (where there is an unending deluge of people who WANT TO BE WRITERS but hate the advice that doing so might involve writing or the shocking revelation that making a career out of something might involve treating it like a career).
 Maybe they just have critical empathy failure.
+Maybe they answered too many "How do I make it" and can't get their clutch out of jerkwad gear.
 Maybe they just have too damned much dill in their holes.
-Regardless, they will ignore that not all lives are as untrammeled as their own and come with enough time to eke a half an hour out of them here or there.
+Regardless, they will ignore that not all lives are as untrammeled as their own.
 They will ignore that not all brains function with the same alacrity or clarity or that not all emotional realities create enough room for writing.
-Or that not all chronic illness require medications that do not leave one fuzzy headed.
+Or that some chronic illness require medications that leave one fuzzy headed.
 They will say shit like "If you really wanted it..." or "This is not that hard...." or the fourteenth place runner up for shittiest thing ever said by a human to another human, ever: "It's all in your head; you're just making excuses."

 Before we get to the advice often given when writing every day isn't an option, let me make a few disclaimers: